 The first phase of the project remains the apartments.
 The construction will continue with the Plaisance Business Park, a building which will accommodate for oﬀice space.
 Phase 3 of the project will be the First Class Hotel which will be a 3 Star hotel that will cater for the needs of businessmen.
 Promoters promise futuristic buildings which will make optimum use of day-light and the air passing through, for lighting and air conditioning.
 These buildings will be largely autonomous in renewable energy.

 Moreover, the promoters insisted on the fact that the region will be a city of its own with basic requirements in the vicinity of the buildings such a – Nursery, Shops, restaurants and many more will be available.
 All three phases, will form Plaisance Estates, a group of residential apartments for Mauritians and those with a residence permit along with oﬀices and a hotel – a small city in itself.ill great opportunities. “

 To note that more than a hundred owners have bought an apartment in Plaisaince Eco-city, in less than six months – Patrick Arnaldi said.
-Work is scheduled to begin in the 3rd quarter of 2017, and over 10% of the project concretization will be allocated to small contractors.
+Work is scheduled to begin in September 2019, and over 10% of the project concretization will be allocated to small contractors.
 The start of the works has been postponed due to some issues related to architecture but Mr. Arnaldi remains confident that there will be no re-scheduling.